 After the demonstration, the pairs competently used the application with little or no scaffolding.
 The researcher took the role of a ‘guiding’ facilitator - helping the students with any technical difficulties, and as timekeeper, responsible for ensuring that the students returned to the meeting place after 25-30 minutes of exploration.
 The researcher made very occasional on the fly interventions to manage disagreements between pairs, road safety, or to prompt students to engage with the activity.
 This minimal facilitation was designed to ensure the interaction we observed was primed by the mobile activity.
 The students decided themselves how they wanted to use the iPad in their exploration of the Common and its WWII history.
-The pairs moved around the Common for 25-30 minutes accessing and responding to the ‘flags’ on the Evernote map (described in the section above).
+The pairs moved around the Common for 25-30 minutes accessing and responding to the flag on the Evernote map (described in the activity design).
 The researcher accompanying each pair captured the exploration on video with a handheld camera.
 While a researcher/adult to child ratio of 1-2 was required for the purposes of the study this would not be necessary for pedagogic purposes placing similar activities within the reach of a school environment.

 Analysis